-Oil prices soar 10% after attack on Saudi facilities hits global supply
+Oil surges as Saudi attack focuses market on supply risks

 Other Asian buyers such as Thailand have also said the attack would have no immediate impact on oil imports.

-Reporting by Jane Chung in Seoul and Devika Krishna Kumar in New York; Editing by Peter Cooney and Jacqueline Wong
+Reporting by Jane Chung in Seoul and Devika Krishna Kumar in New York; Editing by Jacqueline Wong and Christian Schmollinger